JB395/Block-Reward-Data-Set/README.md

 ## Startup Commands

 Startup commands give additional control and recovery options when launching the wallet.
-For example, you can use startup commands with the qtum-qt desktop GUI wallet for various kinds of blockchain recovery techniques, add additional debug logging or additional controls.
+For example, you can use startup commands with the qtum-qt desktop GUI wallet for various kinds of blockchain recovery techniques, and additional debug logging or additional controls.
 The same startup commands work with the qtumd server wallet.
 If you are going to use these startup commands, make sure you have a good backup of the wallet.dat file.

 You can see a complete set of startup commands in the qtum-qt wallet using Help – Command-line options. [reference X]

+See the startup commands on the qtum-qt wallet with Help – Startup commands:

+(photo)

+and on the command line with XXXXX:

+(photo)

 ## Console Commands A - Z

-For these console commands, responses are given for default parameters (Qtum version 0.16 – Winter 2018).
-Commands marked DEPRECATED should not be used because they will be removed and replaced in future versions of the Core wallet, for example, commands using “account” will be removed in version 0.18.
+For these console commands, responses are given for default parameters (Qtum version 0.16 – winter 2018).
+Commands marked DEPRECATED should not be used because they will be removed and replaced in future versions of the wallet, for example, commands using “account” will be removed in version 0.18.

-Using the command `help <command name>` will give complete information about the command and relevant parameters.
-The format below shows the command with parameters and the response, in some cases truncated with the term `<snip>`.
+Using the command “help <command name>” will give complete information about the command and relevant parameters, formatted in a way you can copy and paste (replacing the addresses, transactions IDs, etc., as required).
+The format below shows the command with parameters followed by the response, in some cases parameters or responses are truncated with the term <snip>.

 ### abandontransaction "txid"